Internship Information

 What is Required to Earn Course Credit for my Internship?

-Students interning in roles/companies/organizations directly relating to their academic major or occupational goal may receive elective credit for work with employers approved by the intern supervisor.
+Students interning in a position directly relating to their academic major or occupational goal may receive elective credit for work with employers approved by the intern supervisor.
 In order to earn academic credit, a student must get approval from their academic advisor and the internship coordinator, and be enrolled in the MGT 3000 Internship in Business course by the last day for course schedule changes for that semester, as outlined in that year’s academic calendar.

 • Students may work part-time, full-time, off campus, or on-campus in either paid or volunteer positions.